Ledig stilling på Universitetet i Oslo

 - CV with full summary of education, practice and academic work (including possible publications).
 The period of enrolment (admission-completion) in the master's study programme must be specified.

 - Copy of master's degree diploma

-Documents should be uploaded in the order presented above.
-Please submit documents individually and name them accordingly, e.g. Letter of application, Project proposal, CV, etc. Please do NOT submit them as a single, combined file.
+- Documents should be uploaded in the order presented above.
+Please submit documents individually and name them accordingly, e.g. Letter of application, Project proposal, CV, etc. Do NOT submit them as a single, combined file.

 Please see the guidelines and regulations for appointments to Research Fellowships at the University of Oslo.

 No one can be appointed for more than one PhD Research Fellowship period at the University of Oslo.

 According to the Norwegian Freedom of Information Act (Offentleglova) information about the applicant may be included in the public applicant list, also in cases where the applicant has requested non-disclosure.

 The appointment may be shortened/given a more limited scope within the framework of the applicable guidelines on account of any previous employment in academic positions.